 In regions with mild to moderate winters, many perennials will thrive in containers with minimal winter protection.
 Cold climates, however, create challenges.
 Even plants hardy in your zone can suffer root damage if the soil in the pot freezes solid.
 It is critical to the plant’s survival to prevent the freeze-thaw cycle.
 Problems generally occur when the plant is over- or under-watered.
 In the fall, water perennials well, but let the foliage dry prior to covering with mulch.
 While the plants should not go through the winter “dry”, be careful not to over-water them and check soil moisture periodically.

 Soil temperatures should range from -1 C to 1 C for most perennials.
 The key to overwintering plants is to keep them cold and alive but not actively growing.
 However, temperatures cooler than -1 C may kill some sensitive plants, so it’s wise to verify temperatures with a soil thermometer.

 It’s also important to remember that unlike plants in the garden, plants in containers cannot take advantage of temperature buffering provided by the soil.
 Winter protection of container plants is essential to their survival.
-The degree of protection required depends on the root hardiness of the species being grown.
+The degree of protection depends on the root hardiness of the species of plant.

-Hostas are particularly forgiving and can withstand the winter if left in the ground (and insulated with mulch) or placed in pots and left outside, again as long as they are insulated and protected from the elements.
-Sedums can also be overwintered in pots placed in sheltered areas.
+Hostas are particularly forgiving and can withstand the winter if left in the ground (with mulch insulation) or in pots and left outside.
+Again, as long as they have insulation and protection from the elements.
+You can also overwinter sedums in pots placed in sheltered areas.